johndoe6345789/SparkOS/README.md

 MVP is just a to get to a bash prompt with sudo support.
 Install minimum on system, maybe even use busybox.

+We should try to build the system with github actions if possible.

 This OS is not designed to use any of the other window managers.

 Example: